adc-connect/adcc/docs/installation.rst

 to run ADC calculations.
-Feel free to take a look at the :ref:`performing-calculations` section for learning how to use adcc in practice.
+Feel free to take a look at the :ref:`performing-calculations` section for learning how to use adcc in practice or take a look at our `examples folder on github <https://code.adc-connect.org/tree/master/examples>`_.

 Finally, if you are interested in developing or contributing to adcc, even the better!
 In this case we hope